A bilevel approach for compensation and routing decisions in last-mile delivery: The Bilevel PTP with Fixed Margins

 Then, the BPFM formulation is as follows:

-where $S^k_{\varphi}(x^k)$ is the set of optimal solutions of the $k$-th follower problem, which, for a given $\tilde x^k$, is formulated as:
+where $S^k_{\varphi}({x}^k)$ is the set of optimal solutions of the $k$-th follower problem, which, for a given $\tilde{{x}}^k$, is formulated as:

 Constraints~\eqref{eq:routing-partition} state that each item is offered to at most one carrier.
-Constraints~\eqref{eq:routing-budget} impose that carrier $k$ should be offered to serve at most $b^k$ items.
-Constraints~\eqref{eq:routing-valuefunction} ensure that the solution $y^k$ returned by the $k$-th follower is an \textit{optimal response} with respect to the set of items offered to her by the leader.
+Constraints~\eqref{eq:routing-valuefunction} ensure that the solution ${y}^k$ returned by the $k$-th follower is an \textit{optimal response} with respect to the set of items offered to her by the leader.
 The objective function~\eqref{eq:routingLL-of} of follower $k$ is the difference between the sum of the delivered items' compensations and the total travel cost (length of the route that visits all customers accepted by the carrier).
-Constraints~\eqref{eq:routingLL-interdiction} link the decisions of the leader with the ones of the follower, and establish that an item $i$ can be delivered by carrier $k$ only if it is offered to her.
-Finally, constraint~\eqref{eq:routingLL-route} states that $z^k$ is the incidence vector of a route that visits the depot and all customers $i$ such that $y^k_i=1$.
+Constraints~\eqref{eq:routingLL-interdiction} link the decisions of the leader with the ones of the follower and establish that an item $i$ can be delivered by carrier $k$ only if it is offered to her.
+Constraints~\eqref{eq:routingLL-budget} impose that carrier $k$ can accept to serve at most $b^k$ items.
+Finally, constraint~\eqref{eq:routingLL-route} states that ${z}^k$ is the incidence vector of a route that visits the depot and all customers $i$ such that $y^k_i=1$.
 More in detail, constraint~\eqref{eq:routingLL-route} is given by:

-The first two sets of equalities~\eqref{eq:route1}--\eqref{eq:route2} impose that one arc enters and leaves each visited vertex.
-The last set of exponentially many inequalities~\eqref{eq:subtour} ensures subtour elimination and connection to the depot.
+The sets of equalities~\eqref{eq:route1}--\eqref{eq:route2} impose that one arc enters and leaves each visited vertex.
+The set of exponentially many inequalities~\eqref{eq:subtour} ensures subtour elimination and connection to the depot.